 Are you the only company doing this type of thing?

-I haven’t seen anyone doing that type of thing and that’s where I think we have a unique approach on what we’re doing.
+I have not seen anyone doing that type of thing and that’s where I think we have a unique approach on what we’re doing.
 And we’re saying the matching is free.
 So that can change the landscape because everyone charges for that area, but we’re not interested in charging for that.
 We want you to find jobs at your own will and without there being any mediatory in the way or barriers.

-We haven’t built all the features to the platform yet.
+We have not built all the features to the platform yet.
 As part of being a startup we’ve had to launch a minimum viable product and build quickly in small chunks over time.
 We think we’ve got quite a disruptive platform to the recruitment world that will demonstrate a different way of doing things.

 We would look to offer subscription services, or we have another white label platform for local councils and authorities where they can put a platform out to their local area.

 We’re looking to build a pre-16 version, so we can build a careers advice platform into the younger market, so while they’re in school it can help them determine what kind of things they’re interested in.
 And help show them what kind of roles are out there in the real world and what the salaries look like.

 We have that kind of thing and that’s where we would charge for licence fees, but the councils get a beautiful set of data themselves on what the map of skills look like in the local area.
 Also, what employers are looking for and if there is a shortfall of different skill sets, which they can feedback into colleges, universities, schools – because we’re collecting a large amount of data we can make predictions on what employers are looking for.

 So the platform is a mix of recruitment and careers advice?